flomesh-io/osm-edge-docs/content/en/docs/demos/prometheus_grafana.md

 kubectl apply -f update-prometheus-configmap.yaml
 ```

-Verify Prometheus is able to scrape the OSM mesh and API endpoints by using `kubectl port-forward` to forward the traffic between the Prometheus management application and your development computer.
+Verify Prometheus is able to scrape the osm-edge mesh and API endpoints by using `kubectl port-forward` to forward the traffic between the Prometheus management application and your development computer.

 ```
 export POD_NAME=$(kubectl get pods -l "app=prometheus,component=server" -o jsonpath="{.items[0].metadata.name}")